-After the devastation of the dust storms, I have cut almost all damaged blooms and deadheaded the roses.
-Sadly, I also cut off a lot of buds that were not going to open to a proper beautiful bloom form because of the damage of thrips and wind but alas not rain.
+After the dust storms devastation, I have cut almost all damaged blooms and deadheaded the roses.
+Sadly, I also cut off many buds that were not going to open to a proper beautiful bloom form because of the damage of thrips and wind but alas not rain.
 These will open with a spectacular show soon.

-Some of the first flush this year was wonderful, certainly enough to look forward to more blooms opening over the coming weeks.
-My archway is starting to gain coverage and the only attackers are the colourful Rosellas.
+Some of the first flush of blooms this year was wonderful, and I look forward to more blooms opening over the coming weeks.
+My archway is starting to gain coverage, and the only attackers are the colourful Rosellas.
 I would not like to deter them as they are charming to watch swinging on the arch even though they love eating the small buds.

 Next, I did a Spring clean in the garden of any bare root roses that had been too severely struck by the late Spring frosts and were clearly dead.
-I loathe taking roses out after spending so much time choosing them and imagining the colours intermixed with perennials and roses in the garden already.
-The worst removal was my stunning and in full flower, standard Peace rose that was growing so well and in its second year.
-The high winds moved the strapping from the stake leaving it loose and it was completely broken off in half.
-Such a shame.
+I wouldn’t say I like taking roses out after spending so much time choosing them and imagining the colours intermixed with perennials and roses in the garden already.
+The worst removal was my stunning, and in full flower, standard Peace rose growing so well and in its second year until the wind despite staking, was broken off.